It is easy to forget that a pet’s world revolves around its mouth.

 The procedure begins with root planning to eliminate bacteria from the gums, then the targeted tissue is traditionally removed using a scalpel; however, modern technology has allowed for the use of lasers in some cases, this results in a less invasive treatment with a quicker recovery period.

 Recovery time lasts an average of seven to 10 days.
 Pets should be limited to soft foods during that time.
 The risk of infection is still present, so the surgical site should be kept as clean as possible.

 Please consult your Southwoods Animal Hosptial specialist for more information on periodontal disease and overall gum health.

-Large-scale plaque buildup is a haven for harmful bacteria that contribute to periodontal disease.
-Root planing and scaling “deep cleans” the target area from the gums down to the roots, a scraper or ultrasonic tool is used to remove harmful agents and stop the progression of gum disease.
+Scaling “deep cleans” the target area from the gums down to the roots—a scraper or ultrasonic tool is used to remove harmful agents and stop the progression of gum disease.
 Scaling is relatively painless, but local anesthesia may be administered to your cat or dog.

 Depending on the severity of the periodontal disease, scaling may be a component of a larger treatment plan that includes oral surgery.
 Flossing and brushing your pet’s teeth is a good way to continue good daily oral health practices after the recovery period ends.